 Coinbase is ideal for beginner investors who are just getting started with cryptocurrency.
 With its easy onboard and intuitive interface, Coinbase makes it simple to buy your first digital currency.
 Add in their user education section and cryptocurrency bonuses, Coinbase is a great place to get started.

 How We Evaluated Gemini vs. Coinbase

 When reviewing Gemini vs. Coinbase, we compared each platform based on ease of use, fee structure, security, unique features, and support currencies.
 We also took into account the types of trades available on each platform and their relative cost to the wider cryptocurrency exchange market.

-While Gemini and Coinbase are both very similar crypto exchanges, they offer a few unique features that cater to their ideal clients.
+While Gemini and Coinbase are both very similar cryptocurrency exchanges, they offer a few unique features that cater to their ideal clients.
 Gemini is one of the most secure exchanges available on the market, ideal for buy-and-hold investors.
-Coinbase is best suited for first-time crypto investors due to its simple interface and user education component.
+Coinbase is best suited for first-time cryptocurrency investors due to its simple interface and user education component.
 However, both of these exchanges charge higher-than-average fees, so active traders may want to look elsewhere.